NahueTomas/swagman-web/README.md

 1. Follow the existing code style and patterns
 2. Write TypeScript types for all new code
 3. Update documentation as needed
+4. Run to check types: `npm run build`
-4. Run linting before submitting: `npm run lint`
+5. Run linting before submitting: `npm run lint`

 ### Feature Requests